gsarmaonline/goiter/docs/authorisation.md

 In most apps, there are implicit rules that regard the creator of an object to be the owner of the object and should have all possible actions on the object.

-Based on the above representation, if we can define specific `RuleAccess` rules for the user who created the object.
+Based on the above representation, if we can define specific `RoleAccess` rules for the user who created the object.
 However, this means that we need to have 1 additional rule for every object.

 This brings us to the topic of having explicit rules vs implicit rules.